vmapetr/azure-pipelines-image-generation/images/win/Vs2019-Server2019-Readme.md

-# VSTS Hosted VS2019 image
+# Azure Pipelines Hosted Windows 2019 with VS2019 image

-The following software is installed on machines in the VSTS **Hosted VS2019** pool.
+The following software is installed on machines in the Azure Pipelines **Hosted Windows 2019 with VS2019** pool.

 Components marked with **\*** have been upgraded since the previous version of the image.